keboola/developers-docs/integrate/storage/api/import-export.md

 #### Upload Files Using HTTP

 **This method is deprecated and won't be supported in future.
-Please use  use the approach with the [federationToken token](#manually-uploading-a-file) instead.**
+Please use the approach with the [direct S3 upload](#manually-uploading-a-file) instead.**

-Please note this type of file upload is not supported for the `eu-central-1` and `ap-northeast-2` regions.
+**This type of file upload is not supported for the `eu-central-1` and `ap-northeast-2` regions.**

-We generally recommend using the approach with the [federationToken token](#manually-uploading-a-file) as it is more reliable and universal.
+We recommend using the approach with the [direct S3 upload](#manually-uploading-a-file) as it is more reliable and universal.
 In case you need to avoid using an S3 client, it is also possible to upload the files by a simple HTTP request.
 To do so, create a new file, but set the `federationToken` to false:

 {% highlight bash %}
 curl --request POST --header "X-StorageApi-Token:storage-token" --form "name=new-file.csv" https://connection.keboola.com/v2/storage/files/prepare?federationToken=0